Dingwall of Kildun

-Dingwall or Dingwell is a Scottish surname but is of Viking origin.
+Dingwall or Dingwell is a Scottish surname.
 One of the most prominent families by the name of Dingwall in Scotland were the Dingwalls of Kildun who were vassals of the Earl of Ross and also septs of the Clan Munro, a Scottish clan of the Scottish Highlands.

 History

 Origins of the name

-This is a habitation surname, derived from an already existing place name, the town of Dingwall in Ross-shire, Scotland.
-According to the ‘’Old Statistical Account of Scotland’’, the name, formerly Dignaval or Digna vallis, took its origin from the richness of the soil of the lower grounds, which form a considerable part of the parish of Dingwall.
-Other writers, with greater probability, consider the name to be of Scandinavian origin, reflecting the settlement of this area by Viking invaders, and refer it to a word expressive of its being the seat of justice: the Scandinavian Þingvöllr (field or meeting-place of the thing, or local assembly - compare Tynwald, Tingwall, Thingwall in the British Isles alone, plus many others across northern Europe).

-In modern times the name of Dingwall is used widely in the north east of Scotland and in Moray specifically.
-In the town of Forres and the village of Brodie there are numerous Dingwalls.
+Dingwall is a habitational surname, derived from the town of Dingwall in Ross-shire, Scotland.
+Dingwall is probably composed of the Old Norse words thing ("assembly") and vǫllr ("field").

-14th and 15th century traditional history
+14th and 15th century

 An early reference to the family is made by Mr James Fraser, minister of Kirkhill, in his MS. History of the Frasers; Simon Fraser, Lord Lovat who was executed in 1306, had a son, Hugh Fraser who was fostered with the Baron of Foyers, and afterwards taken into the custody of the Earl of Ross who married him with Eupham Dingwall, the Baron of Kildun's only daughter.

 Another early reference to the Dingwalls of Kildun is that of their involvement in the Battle of Bealach nam Broig in 1452 where William Dingwall and 140 followers are said to have been killed fighting in support of the Earl of Ross.